Configuring a Custom Rule

 Trigger word or text

 In the first text field at the top of the panel, enter the word or text that will trigger the rule.
 A search results menu will list suggestions corresponding to the string of characters you have typed.
-Apart from the first text-based suggestion (which represents the typed string), the syntactic category of each word is indicated and an extract from its definition is displayed below to help you make a choice.
+Apart from the text-based suggestion (which represents the typed string), the syntactic category of each word is indicated and an extract from its definition is displayed below to help you make a choice.

 - Words in the search list appear in green if they correspond with the search string, in blue if a word occurs in your personal dictionaries or in black for all other cases.